 Filigree Jewelry Making: Learning Portugal’s Golden Poetry

-The Heart of Viana (Coração de Viana), created in the 18th century as a symbol of devotion, became Portugal’s most recognizable jewelry design.
-What’s exciting is that contemporary designers are taking these ancient techniques and creating stunning modern pieces.
+The Heart of Viana (Coração de Viana) was created in the 18th century as a symbol of devotion and quickly became deeply ingrained in Portugal culture.
+What is really exciting is that contemporary designers are taking these ancient techniques and creating stunning modern pieces.

 Your Hands-On Workshop